econ-seunghee/econ-seunghee.github.io/_pages/research.md

 Work In Progress
 -----

-### An Empirical Investigation of Intergenerational Mobility in Korea
+###  :bookmark_tabs: An Empirical Investigation of Intergenerational Mobility in Korea

 Publications (in Korean)
 -----

-### Adopting Economic and Financial Variables to Explain Stock Market Volatility in Korea
+### :pencil: Adopting Economic and Financial Variables to Explain Stock Market Volatility in Korea
 * with Heejoon Han
 * The Korean Journal of Economic Studies(경제학연구), 2016.